Kxssoon/CSCI4052Project/README.md

 ## Inspiration

 Sports are a vast source of complex data and statistics and something I find myself watching quite often, which led to the passion behind this project.
 Due to the high scoring and unpredictability of the NBA, I have devised an idea to analyze this further to gain a better and deeper understanding of not only the sport but the statistics that make it.
+This model will be able to predict winning teams of an NBA match given the players stat averages pitted up against one another position wise.

 ## Data Collection and Models